-When you have all or most of your teeth missing and you want to replace them in the best way possible, then the treatment you need is a full mouth dental implant surgery.
+When you have all or most of your teeth missing and you want to replace them in the best possible way, then the treatment you need is a full mouth dental implant surgery.

 - Reduced risk of bone loss: As the implants are placed in the jawbones, they get anchored firmly, preserving the integrity of the bone and maintaining bone height and volume, thus significantly reducing the risk of bone loss.

-- Improved facial appearance: As mentioned, whole mouth dental implants prevents bone loss, the bone height and volume is maintained.
-The bony ridges gives proper fullness in the cheek and lip region giving a better look.
-In case of bone loss, lower third area of the face appears collapsed and sunken giving wrinkled and older appearance.
+- Improved facial appearance: As mentioned, whole mouth dental implants prevent bone loss, the bone height and volume is maintained.
+The bony ridges give proper fullness in the cheek and lip region giving a better look.
+In case of bone loss, the lower third area of the face appears collapsed and sunken giving a wrinkled and older appearance.

-- Improved speech: Quality of speech is greatly improved (more clear speech) as compared to other treatment options .Speech is greatly affected without teeth.
+- Improved speech: Quality of speech is greatly improved (more clear speech) as compared to other treatment options.
 Whistling sounds and lisping may be seen if missing teeth are not replaced or if replaced with ill-fitting / improper dentures.

 - Improved chewing efficiency: Easier eating as chewing efficiency is more like normal.

-- Comfortable and convenient: It eliminates the need of daily removal and maintenance of false teeth.
-No need of adhesives and no slipping off while eating, talking, smiling etc.
+- Comfortable and convenient: It eliminates the need for daily removal and maintenance of false teeth.
+No need for adhesives and no slipping off while eating, talking, smiling, etc.

-- Durability: This is a permanent restoration, that lasts for many years and even life-time if maintained properly with good oral hygiene.
+- Durability: This is a permanent restoration, that lasts for many years and even a lifetime if maintained properly with good oral hygiene.

 - Improved self-esteem and confidence: Positively affects the social life of the patient.